People's Public Security of Vietnam: Organisational system

 Being a component of the People's Armed Forces of Vietnam alongside the Military and the Militia, PPS is placed under political leadership of the Communist Party of Vietnam (via the Public Security Central Party Committee - Đảng ủy Công an Trung ương as the political head) and the executive administration of the Ministry of Public Security (Government of Vietnam).

 The PPS's powers are regulated under No. 73/2014/QH13, which was passed on 27 November 2014.

 The organisational system of the People's Public Security Forces is composed of the Ministry of Public Security, headed by the Minister.

-Subordinate to the Ministry are the municipalities and provinces' Departments of Public Security, headed by the Directors.
+Subordinate to the Ministry are the municipalities and provinces' Departments of Public Security, headed by Police Directors.

-As of March 2025, the MPS has dissolved 694 districts, communes, wards, and townships-level Public Security offices/posts.
+As of March 2025, the MPS has dissolved 694 district, commune, ward, and township-level Public Security offices/posts as part of a massive overhaul of the PPSV.